 \subsubsection{The \ftsm{}}

-In the \ftsm{}, processes also communicate by message-passing but execution proceeds in an infinite sequence of synchronous, communication-closed rounds.
+In the \ftsm{}, processes also communicate by message passing, but execution proceeds in an infinite sequence of synchronous, communication-closed rounds.
 Each round, every process first broadcasts a unique message.
-Once every process has broadcast its message, each process receives all the messages broadcast in the current round, in a fixed order, except that an adversary picks a unique process $p$ and a set of processes $P$ which do not receive the message broadcast by $p$.
+Once every process has broadcast its message, each process receives all messages broadcast in the current round, in a fixed order, except that an adversary picks a unique process $p$ and a set of processes $P$ which do not receive the message broadcast by $p$.
 Finally, at the end of the round, each process updates its internal state and optionally, if it has not done so before, its output register, both as a function of its current local state and of the set of messages received in the current round before entering the next round.
 No process ever fails.

-We write $c\xrightarrow{p, P} c'$ to indicate that, starting from configuration $c$ at the beginning of a round, the adversary chooses the process $p$ and drops its messages to set of processes $P$, and the round finishes in configuration $c'$.
-Note that, in $c\xrightarrow{p, P} c'$, it is irrelevant whether $p\in P$ since a process does not send a message to itself.
-Also note that, because the order in which messages are received is fixed, $c'$ is a function of $c$, $p$, and $P$.
+We write $c\xrightarrow{p, P} c'$ to indicate that, starting from configuration $c$ at the beginning of a round, the adversary chooses the process $p$ and drops the messages that $p$ sends to the members of the set of processes $P$, and the round ends in configuration $c'$.
+Note that in a transition $c\xrightarrow{p, P} c'$, it is irrelevant whether $p\in P$, since a process does not send a message to itself.
+Also note that, because the order in which messages are received is fixed, the triple $c$, $p$, $P$ determines $c'$.

 With this notation, an execution is an infinite sequence of the form